Motherhood is hard, especially for first-time Moms.

 Need even more tips for surviving motherhood by working on your personal growth and self-care?
 This in-depth guide to personal growth as a mom can help!

-Tip #3: It’s Nice to Have a Village, But You Don’t Need One
+Tip #3: It’s Nice to Have a Village, But It’s Okay if It’s Not Available to You

 This is definitely not my way of telling you to turn down help and support, though.
 If you have a group of people that you trust and that support and help you — celebrate them and be thankful for each one!